spack/spack-tutorial/tutorial_packaging.rst

 Package Creation Tutorial
 =========================

-This tutorial walks you through the steps behind building and debugging a new, simple package installation script.
+This tutorial walks you through the steps behind building and debugging a simple package installation script.
 Our example is ``mpileaks``, which is an MPI debugging tool.
 We will take an iterative approach to develop and debug the package to gain more experience with additional Spack commands.

 Installation scripts are essentially recipes for building software.
 They define properties and behavior of the build, such as: